 Performing a Simple Pond Routing

-To perform a routing you need three things:
+To perform a routing you need three things as described above:

 - Inflow hydrograph (just one)